asrasaeed/Filters/README.md

 For the first check point, I was able to:
 - try two filters: glasses and mustache
-- apply it on different people
+- apply it on 5 different people (I have uploaded the images of the people)